Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Numerical examples

 \section{Numerical examples}

-In this section, we numerically study the performance of the proposed PI regularization in constructing accurate DNN surrogates for systems governed by physical laws.
-In the first and second examples, we consider systems governed by the Burgers' and Navier-Stokes equations.
-In both of the examples, DNN surrogates are constructed using different regularizations including the PI regularization, and results are compared with each other.
-In the third example, we construct a DNN surrogate using the PI regularization method that can be used for vehicle aerodynamic optimization, and show that our proposed method results in smaller generalization error compared to the current state of the practice.
+In this section, we numerically study the performance of the proposed regularization method in constructing accurate DNN models and metamodels for systems governed by physical laws.
+In the first and second examples, we consider regression problems when response measurements are obtained from systems that are governed by the Burgers' and Navier-Stokes equations, respectively.
+In both examples, comparative results are reported for different regularization approaches.
+In the third example, we show the effectiveness of the proposed regularization method in constructing metamodels for physical systems with random initial and boundary conditions.
+Finally, in the last example, we construct a DNN metamodel using the proposed regularization that can be used for vehicle aerodynamic optimization, and show that our proposed method results in smaller generalization error compared to the current state of the practice.